Subpoena Template, Free Download 2026

 You may object to any request in this Subpoena by serving written objections on the issuing party's counsel at the address below no later than [____] days before the compliance date, or by the date specified in [Rule 45(d)(2)(B) / applicable state rule] if earlier.
 Objections must state with specificity all grounds for objection; general or boilerplate objections are improper and shall be deemed waived.
 If you timely serve objections, you must still comply with any non-objected-to portions of this Subpoena and must identify any documents withheld on the basis of privilege or work product protection in a privilege log served concurrently with your objections, identifying for each withheld document: the date, author, recipients, general subject matter, and the privilege(s) asserted.

-You are advised that you have the right to retain counsel and to seek a court order quashing or modifying this Subpoena if compliance would require disclosure of privileged or protected material and no exception or waiver applies, would subject you to undue burden, would require disclosure of a retained expert's opinions, would require a person to travel more than 100 miles from where that person resides, is employed, or regularly transacts business in person (except within the state), or if the Subpoena otherwise fails to comply with the requirements of [Rule 45 / applicable state rule].
+You are advised that you have the right to retain counsel and to seek a court order quashing or modifying this Subpoena if compliance would require disclosure of privileged or protected material and no exception or waiver applies, would subject you to undue burden, would require disclosure of an unretained expert's opinion or information that does not describe specific occurrences in dispute and results from that expert's study that was not requested by a party, would require disclosure of a trade secret or other confidential research, development, or commercial information, would require a person to travel more than 100 miles from where that person resides, is employed, or regularly transacts business in person (except within the state), or if the Subpoena otherwise fails to comply with the requirements of [Rule 45 / applicable state rule].
 Any motion to quash or modify must be filed before the compliance date or within [____] days of service of this Subpoena.

 Penalties for Non-Compliance